sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The animal's jurisdiction
 CoordinatorName
+    The name of the adoption coordinator CoordinatorFirstname / CoordinatorForeNames
+    The first name(s) of the adoption coordinator CoordinatorLastname / CoordinatorSurname
-    The name of the adoption coordinator CoordinatorHomePhone
+    The last name of the adoption coordinator CoordinatorHomePhone
     The home phone number of the adoption coordinator CoordinatorWorkPhone